Chuo-ku Tourism Association Official Blog

 It would be great if you could make your meal time even more enjoyable as a companion to the dining table.

-・・He spoke with a smile.
+・・I spoke with a smile.

 The Gumunden pottery in the window glowed very colorfully in the sun.

-Gumundner shop
+Gumundner Shop

-Phone number 03-6206-2353
+Phone number: 03-6206-2353

 Address 103-0013

-1st floor of Yasui Building, 1-6-2 Ningyocho, Chuo-ku, Tokyo
+1st floor of Yasui Building, 1-chome - 6-2 Ningyocho, Chuo-ku, Tokyo

 1